flaviostutz/co-coder/README.md

 npx co-coder run --task "refactor code"
 ```

-This command will run the prompt "refactor code" over all files in the current workspace and output its results to folder ".out"
+This command will run the prompt "refactor code" over all files in the current dir and output its results to folder ".out"

 ```
 cli-tool run --task "generate unit tests" --files ["src/app.ts"] --output "."